sambatriste/netty-wiki-translation/Using-as-a-generic-library.md

 `io.netty.concurrent.Future` is a subtype of JDK `Future`.
 It lets you add a listener which will be invoked by an event loop when the future is fulfilled.

 `io.netty.util.concurrent.EventExecutor` is a single-threaded event loop that extends `java.util.concurrent.ScheduledExecutorService`.
 You can build your own event loop or use it as a feature-rich task executor.
-Usually, you create multiple `EventExecutor's to take advantage of parallelism:
+Usually, you create multiple `EventExecutor`s to take advantage of parallelism:

 ```java
 EventExecutorGroup group = new DefaultEventExecutorGroup(4); // 4 threads